Noroff-FEU-Assignments/project-exam-1-rikke-dishington/README.md

 ## Licenses

-All photos are purchased through Adobe Stock.
+Some photos are purchased through Adobe Stock.
 All icons are collected from Font Awesome.

+## Acknowledges
+** Hans Magnus Utne** Support with js code on images.

 ## Support